 Plumbing work authorized by a permit in effect on or after ((July 1, 2013)) the effective date of this ordinance, shall be performed in accordance with the laws and ordinances in effect when the permit was issued, except when:

-A. ((t))The authority having jurisdiction determines such work to be in fact dangerous, unsafe, insanitary((,)) or a nuisance or a menace to life, health or property; or
+1. ((t))The authority having jurisdiction determines such work to be in fact dangerous, unsafe, insanitary((,)) or a nuisance or a menace to life, health or property; or

-B. A building permit has been approved before the effective date of this ordinance.
+2. A building permit has been approved before the effective date of this ordinance.